|WFC3 Instrument Handbook for Cycle 24|

 In most cases, you will find it convenient to use the online WFC3 Exposure Time Calculator (ETC) to make estimates of the required exposure times for your project.
 The ETC is available from the WFC3 website at:The ETC calculates counts (e−) and count rates (e−/s) for given source and background parameters and assumed characteristics of the detectors.
 Once these are entered, the ETC then outputs signal-to-noise (S/N) ratios achieved for a given exposure time, or the exposure times required to achieve a given S/N ratio.
 The ETC supports both direct-imaging and spectroscopic (grism) observations.
+Starting in Cycle 24, it supports spatial scanning for UVIS and IR imaging and IR spectroscopy.
+(See WFC3 STAN issue 22.)
 The aXeSIM tool is available for simulation of grism observations (see Section 8.4).
 A variety of circular and square extraction apertures are available in the ETC, allowing the user to select either a radius in arcseconds or a size in pixels.
 It is also possible to input a calibrated spectral-energy distribution (SED) of your source directly into the ETC. The ETC also outputs peak per-pixel count rates and total count rates, to aid in feasibility assessment.
-Warnings will appear if the source will saturate the detector, which would not only compromise CCD and IR observations, but might even affect subsequent exposures with the IR channel (see Appendix D:).
+Warnings will appear if the source will saturate the detector, which would not only compromise CCD and IR observations, but might even affect subsequent exposures with the IR channel (see Appendix D).
 The ETC has online help for its execution and interpretation of results.

 • For the UVIS channel, the ETC uses a CCD full-well value of 63,000 e–, the minimum value for either CCD chip, to determine saturation; users wishing to strictly avoid this occurrence should allow a buffer of at least 10% below this.
 (See Section 5.4.5 for a detailed discussion of saturation.)